LucioAlberico/My-Repository/Code For Good/README.md

-This is the code for Emergency Tracker, the website that we provided as a solution for the Red Cross Challenge at JP Morgan Code For Good 2022.
+This is the code of Emergency Tracker, the website that we provided as a solution for the Red Cross Challenge at J.P.
+Morgan Code For Good 2022.

 This solution won first place because it helps the Red Cross achieve faster response times and promotes volunteering.